equalitie/Caislean/doc/role-doc/php-ldap-password.md

 The LDAP attributes that will be tried by the PHP script to authenticate the provided login with the provided password.
-With the default setting, in a usual LDAP tree, users would typically be able to authenticate with either their user ID or e-mail address indifferently.
+With the default setting, in a usual LDAP tree, users would be able to authenticate with either their user ID or e-mail address indifferently.

 ### `php_ldap_password_scriptname`